RachidaSK/states-rebuilder-examples/006-countdown_timer/README.md

 }
 ```

-First of all, we get the registered reactive singleton of the `TimerModel` using `Injector.getAsReactive` method with the context defined.
-The widget of the defined context is subscribed to the `TimerModel` [NOTE1].
+First of all, we get the registered reactive singleton of the `TimerStatus` using `Injector.getAsReactive` method with the context defined.
+The widget of the defined context is subscribed to the `TimerStatus` [NOTE1].

-The next step is to inject the stream using `Inject.stream` [NOTE4] and set its initial value to be equal to `initialTime` of the `TimerModel`.
+The next step is to inject the stream using `Inject.stream` [NOTE4] and set its initial value.

 Noticed that we set the key parameter of the `Injector` widget used to inject the stream to be `UniqueKey()` [NOTE3].
 This is a concept related to Flutter.